thinkgradient/azure-search-custom-web-activity-functions/README.md

 ## [Part 2]

+## Create a Custom Web Activity Skillset using a Deployed Azure Functions

-Create Azure Search artifacts (index, indexer, data source, skillset) and point the Custom Web Activity skillset to the deployed Azure Functions.
+Create Azure Search artifacts (index, indexer, data source, skillset) and point the Custom Web Activity skillset to the deployed Azure Functions from **[Part 1]**

 ### Create Azure Search Service